MartinKoch123/Path/README.md

 scriptFile.parent.cd;
 ```
 ## Installation
-Download this repository and add it to your MATLAB search path.
+Download or clone this repository and add it to your MATLAB search path.
 Requires R2019b or newer.

 ## Reference